 - Good Stewardship of Land

-We are always keen to hear about positive examples of good working relationships and welcome information about successful collaboration that can inform case studies to help others.
-Get in touch with our Good Practice Team to share your stories, or to find out more on how you can improve your practices, at firstname.lastname@example.org or 01463 423 300.
+We are keen to hear of and share positive examples of good working relationships and welcome information about successful collaboration between landowners, land managers and local communities.
+These case studies can help tell other landowners, managers and community organisations about good practice.
+Get in touch with our Good Practice Team to share your stories, or to find out more on how you can improve your practices, at email@example.com or 01463 423 300.